finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

 <a name="buildTransactions"></a>
 # **buildTransactions**
-> VersionedResourceListOfOutputTransaction buildTransactions(scope, code, asAt, sortBy, start, limit, propertyKeys, filter, parameters)
+> VersionedResourceListOfOutputTransaction buildTransactions(scope, code, parameters, asAt, propertyKeys, filter)

-Build output transactions
+Build transactions

-Builds and returns the collection of all types of transactions that affect the holdings of a portfolio in to a set of output transactions
+Builds and returns all transactions that affect the holdings of a portfolio over a given interval of  effectiveAt time into a set of output transactions.
+This includes transactions automatically generated by  LUSID such as holding adjustments.

 ### Example
 ```java